TessTea/blockchain-api-client/Readme.md

 4. Provide SSL-certificate using AWS-issuer with Cloudfront and Route53 dns records and Hosted Zones instead of using defauld http lb.

 5. Imporove Action-pipeline for creating a tagged image if git tags used instead of branches.

+6. Use autoscaler to increase number of app replicas by CPU or Memory consumption.